 Easter egg dye kit

 1. Unwind the hank into a circle, place it in the foil pan and soak it in a vinegar/water mixture (I used ¼ C vinegar and ½ to ¾ C water).

 4. With the yarn still in the pan, pour the leftover dye onto the yarn as desired, soaking up the excess with paper towels.
 (If there is dye puddling in the bottom of the pan, lift out the yarn and dump the extra dye before placing it in the oven.
 This step prevents the colors from getting muddy).

-5. Place the yarn in a 200 degree preheated oven and bake for 15 to 30 minutes.
+5. Place the yarn in an oven preheated to 200°F preheated oven and bake for 15 to 30 minutes.